 By Mark A. Vergenes

-Mark A. Vergenes is president and founder of MIRUS Financial Partners, chair of the Lancaster Parking Authority, and president of the Pennsylvania Parking Association.
+Mark A. Vergenes is president of MIRUS Financial Partners and Chairman of the Board for the Lancaster Parking Authority.